What Are My Options If I Don’t Get My University Offer?

 In reality, though, it doesn’t spell the end of your academic aspirations.
 Many students have been rejected from their initial choice of university and have gone on to enjoy success in ways they could never have imagined before.

-Rejection can stem from a variety of factors – your year might have had an unusually high number of applicants, perhaps your personal statement didn’t fulfil the course requirements, or your nerves got the best of you in the exam hall or interview office.
+Rejection can stem from a variety of factors – your year might have had an unusually high number of applicants, perhaps your application didn’t fulfil the course requirements, or your nerves got the best of you in the exam hall or interview office.
 None of these things mean you should give up – what one university rejects, another path will favour.

 We’ve outlined some of the options you might want to consider following a university rejection – all of which can lead to successful careers, at degree level and beyond.

 If you’ve fallen in love with a particular university, choosing somewhere else might feel unthinkable, but picking a different university can open up a wealth of new opportunities that you may never have considered before.

 Take time to explore the universities that have offered you a place, whether that’s on an arranged open day, via an online event or just stopping by to see the uni buildings on your own.
 Whichever university you select as your firm choice, make sure to visit a second time if you can, to properly investigate the accommodation, location, and facilities available for your course.

 Speak with current students and listen to their experiences – it might not have been their initial choice either, and they’re sure to have some insider info for you.
 Check student satisfaction scores for your course and not just employability prospects – your second choice may offer a happier, more well-rounded academic experience.